golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% problem /%}

 Your app might need non-standard packages to run on the cluster.
-By default, Ray on Golem image doesn't include anything besides the bare minimum.
+By default, Ray on Golem image includes nothing besides the bare minimum.

-It might look like that when you submit an app which such a requirements:
+It might look like that when you submit an app with such requirements:
 ```
 Traceback (most recent call last):
   File "/root/dds-with-ray.py", line 49, in <module>